 Abu Dhabi and Dubai are undoubtedly the most popular places to visit in the UAE.
 Yes, they are worth visiting as the architecture is just incredible there!
 However, you should also consider taking a tour in the desert and visit those oases that grow eucalyptus and date palms.

 But returning to Dubai and Abu Dhabi, it is worthwhile to know that each of them is very special.
 Dubai, e.g., has created several man-made islands – you`ve probably seen the palm-tree-shaped island in some TV shows.
 Dubai International Airport is the third-busiest in the world!
 Abu Dhabi, on the other hand, is the UAE’s biggest economy.
-You`ll find impressive sites like the largest mosque among other emirates.
+You`ll find impressive sites like the largest mosque in the UAE!
 Other emirates will reveal agricultural lands and mountains as well as a beautiful coastline.

 Yes, UAE can get a bit too hot.
-It is not uncommon that temperatures reach over +45°C in the summer, and can hit even +49°C. But in UAE, temperatures vary – so depends where are you going.
+It is not uncommon that temperatures reach over +45°C in the summer, and can hit even +49°C. But in the UAE, temperatures vary – so depends on where are you going.
 The climate generally is subtropical-arid with hot summers and warm winters.
 The hottest months are July and August, while in the mountains temperatures are much lower.
-In January and February, the temperature can drop to +10°C. Yeah, by the way, the dust storms are something that occurs in UAE, and they really worsen the visibility.
+In January and February, the temperature can drop to +10°C. By the way, dust storms are something that occurs in the UAE, and they really worsen visibility.

-So when to visit UAE?
+So when to visit the UAE?
 Well, we recommend you to decide on your destination first, and then check the weather!
 In the hottest summer months, it is cheaper in Dubai, as not many can bear that heat.
 If you prefer lower temperatures, choose the winter months of December and January, but remember to bring extra clothing and book your accommodation in advance!
-In the shoulder season of May and September, you`ll find good prices, too.
+In the shoulder season of May and September, you`ll find good prices, and the weather would be nice, too.

 Basically, Emirati society is divided into nationals and immigrants.
-There`s also a cast system and four main social classes – the ruling families, whose members have lots of power and prestige; the merchant class, who now generally do the international trade; the new middle class or professionals with free state education; and the low-income groups, like Bedouin nomads and oasis farmers.
-While immigrants also divide into three main groups – top professionals who receive a high salary; middle-range professionals; and semi-skilled and unskilled workers with low salaries.
+There`s also a cast system and four main social classes – the ruling families whose members have lots of power and prestige; the merchant class that now generally do the international trade; the new middle class or professionals with free state education; and the low-income groups, like Bedouin nomads and oasis farmers.
+Immigrants also divide into three main groups – top professionals who receive a high salary; middle-range professionals; and semi-skilled and unskilled workers with low salaries.

 4. Language and culture